Very ample line bundles on weighted projective spaces and weighted blowups: Tools for showing nonexistence of bubbles

 \section{Tools for showing nonexistence of bubbles}

-Our goal is to provide an as accurate as possible answer to when the line bundles of the previous sections are very ample.
-In particular, we are interested in determining when a given weight vector has no bubbles, meaning there are no obstructions for generation in degree 1 for the Veronese subrings we have defined.
-For what follows, we fix $n\geq 1$ a positive integer and $\bm w := (w_1, \ldots, w_n)\in\mathbb{Z}_{\geq1}$.
+Our goal is to describe as accurately as possible when the line bundles of the previous sections are very ample.
+In particular, we are interested in determining when a given weight vector has no bubbles.
+According to \cref{thm:bubble and generation in degree 1 - graded,thm:bubble and generation in degree 1 - Rees}, the latter implies that there are no obstructions for generation in degree 1 for the Veronese subrings we have defined.
+For what follows, we fix again a positive integer $n$ and $\bm w := (w_1, \ldots, w_n)\in\mathbb{Z}^n_{\geq1}$.